 Gaza City housewife Amal Lubbad lives across the street from a house flattened in an airstrike Sunday.
 The blast, which killed 11 members of the Daloo family, including a Gaza policeman, also blew out the windows of her home.

-The 39-year-old Lubbad, her husband and eight children spent a restless night, sleeping on the floor in the room farthest away from the Daloo house, but there was
+The 39-year-old Lubbad, her husband and eight children spent a restless night, sleeping on the floor in the room farthest away from the Daloo house, but there was no airstrike.

 "We were afraid," she said, adding that the family has nowhere else to go.
 On Monday, she and her daughters swept up the glass shards as bulldozers in the alley below cleared away the ruins of the Daloo home.